 The costs concern principally railway operators.
 As such this item is a key in terms of administrative burden (as well as this obligation providing the main inputs for collective learning).
 Key determinants are: a) Time required per report; b) hourly labour costs; c) expected number of reportable events.
 In the cost calculations for the 3 options a) and b) are kept constant while the number of reportable events will vary.
 In accordance with the requirements in the CSM SMS it is assumed that systems are in place where information required for the simple reporting is available.
-Moreover, an important distinction should be made between the templates in Annex I for simple reporting and the corresponding one(s) in the ISS to be used by operators reporting.
+Moreover, an important distinction should be made between the templates in the annex for simple reporting in the CSM ASLP recommendation and the corresponding one(s) in the ISS to be used by operators reporting.
 In particular, it is foreseen that most fields would be pre-filled with default values.
-For any given report under SR 9 fields should be completed.
+For any given report it is expected that less than 10 fields would be required to be completed.

-O1 (SR for significant consequence events): Total costs for railway operators under this option would be equal to:
+O1 (SR for significant consequence events):